 Recognizing this customer-focused void in the marketplace, the founders have launched CarEdge.com to provide consumers with the tools and analytics that they need to make informed, educated vehicle purchasing decisions.
 They aspire to make CarEdge.com the advocate for car and truck shoppers, and hope that CarEdge.com becomes their ally as they venture out in search of their new set of wheels.

-Scott became fascinated by the auto industry at an early age, working as a parking valet at a local upscale restaurant.
+Scott became captivated by the auto industry at an early age, working as a parking valet at a local restaurant.
 Upon graduation from college, Scott pursued his interests, and began his career at Ford Motor Company, where he managed dealer territories across Texas and Oklahoma, learning the auto business at the ground level.
 After logging thousands of miles across the South and distributing millions in F-150s, Explorers and Mustangs, Scott earned his MBA from Dartmouth and began a new career in the investment management field with Goldman Sachs.
 Over the span of 25 years, Scott personally managed the financial affairs of some of the country's wealthiest families, and became well-known in the financial industry.
-In addition to Goldman Sachs, Scott has held senior positions at Morgan Stanley, Citi, and led a start-up trust company that grew to over $10 billion in assets, and was named the best trust company in the country, as well as one of the top five trust companies in the world.
+In addition to Goldman Sachs, Scott has held senior positions at Morgan Stanley, Citi, and led a start-up trust company that grew to over $10 billion in assets, and was named the best trust company in the country.
 In his spare time, Scott also became a Chartered Financial Analyst (CFA), a Certified Financial Planner (CFP), and writes e-commerce patent applications.

-In the summer of 2010, while searching online for a used Porsche 911, Scott realized that the ways in which auto sites presented their vehicles to online shoppers was not efficient or user-friendly, and the sites were designed around the dealers' desired outcomes, and not the needs and wishes of consumers.
-With that, Scott had some thoughts on how to fix the problem, and penned a 120-page patent application with over a 130 ideas on how the display of car shopping data could be presented online in a more helpful and thoughtful manner, so that consumers were given a better shopping experience, and so that they could easily find the car or truck most appropriate for them.
+In the summer of 2010, while searching online for a used car, Scott realized that the ways in which auto listings sites presented their vehicles to online shoppers was not efficient or user-friendly, as the sites were designed to help dealers, not necessarily consumers.
+With that, Scott had some thoughts on how to fix the problem, and penned a 120-page patent application with over a 130 ideas on how to better display car shopping data in a more helpful and thoughtful manner.

-Today, Scott's multiple patent applications have either been approved, or are pending, and Scott is hopeful that his ideas, as well as his financial management expertise, can be communicated to car shoppers through CarEdge.com, so that they can make educated, well-informed decisions when purchasing a new car or truck.
+Today, Scott's multiple patent applications have either been approved, or are pending, and Scott is hopeful that his patent ideas, as well as his financial management background, can help educate and inform auto buyers through CarEdge.com.

 Jeremy has been working in technology for more than 20 years, spanning a broad variety of positions, from web developer at a local media company, to a systems administrator for the federal government in a secure underground facility.
 For the last decade, Jeremy has focused on the oil and gas sector, developing software and business analytic tools for energy-related management teams.
 Jeremy also launched his own MapAdmin.com platform for use by energy companies that provides a unique spatial-first approach to managing their data and assets efficiently.